SmileyThane/postman-installer-debian-based/README.md

-# postman-installer-debian-based
+# Postman installer
-This script download latest Postman version, generate and install  *.deb package.
+This script download latest Postman version, generate and install  *.deb package with dependencies.